A Logic of Interactive Proofs (Formal Theory of Knowledge Transfer): Related work

 \subsubsection{Proof terms}

 (S)LP needs three proof-term constructors, namely sum, application, and proof checker.
-Whereas LiP only needs two, namely pairing and signing.
+Whereas LiP only needs two, namely pairing and signing, but as opposed to LP can even handle interaction (with signing).
 Incidentally, G\"odel conjectured that two proof-term constructors were sufficient for proofs \cite{ArtemovBSL}.
 In LiP, pairing plays a pair of roles, namely the two roles played by sum and application in LP, and thanks to Fact~\ref{fact:CommonProofKnowledge} the agents themselves within their own communities may---not a term constructor like `!' in (S)LP must---play the proof-checker role!
 In sum, first, LiP-agents play a pair of roles, namely the two roles of proof as well as signature checker, and, second, signatures can be conceived as proof-checker-apposed, communally verifiable seals of check.